rgambord/c99-doc/doc/sections/5/1/2/3/index.rst

 .. _9899_5.1.2.3p1:

+.. container:: snum

+   :ref:`1 <9899_5.1.2.3p1>`

-:ref:`1 <9899_5.1.2.3p1>` The semantic descriptions in this International Standard describe the behavior of an abstract machine in which issues of optimization are irrelevant.
+The semantic descriptions in this International Standard describe the behavior of an abstract machine in which issues of optimization are irrelevant.

 .. _9899_5.1.2.3p2:

+.. container:: snum

+   :ref:`2 <9899_5.1.2.3p2>`

-:ref:`2 <9899_5.1.2.3p2>` Accessing a volatile object, modifying an object, modifying a file, or calling a function that does any of those operations are all side effects,\ [#9899_note11]_ which are changes in the state of the execution environment.
+Accessing a volatile object, modifying an object, modifying a file, or calling a function that does any of those operations are all side effects,\ [#9899_note11]_ which are changes in the state of the execution environment.
 Evaluation of an expression may produce side effects.
 At certain specified points in the execution sequence called sequence points, all side effects of previous evaluations shall be complete and no side effects of subsequent evaluations shall have taken place.
 (A summary of the sequence points is given in :ref:`annex C <9899_C>`.)

 .. _9899_5.1.2.3p3:

+.. container:: snum

+   :ref:`3 <9899_5.1.2.3p3>`

-:ref:`3 <9899_5.1.2.3p3>` In the abstract machine, all expressions are evaluated as specified by the semantics.
+In the abstract machine, all expressions are evaluated as specified by the semantics.
 An actual implementation need not evaluate part of an expression if it can deduce that its value is not used and that no needed side effects are produced (including any caused by calling a function or accessing a volatile object).

 .. _9899_5.1.2.3p4:

+.. container:: snum

+   :ref:`4 <9899_5.1.2.3p4>`

-:ref:`4 <9899_5.1.2.3p4>` When the processing of the abstract machine is interrupted by receipt of a signal, only the values of objects as of the previous sequence point may be relied on.
+When the processing of the abstract machine is interrupted by receipt of a signal, only the values of objects as of the previous sequence point may be relied on.
 Objects that may be modified between the previous sequence point and the next sequence point need not have received their correct values yet.

 .. _9899_5.1.2.3p5:

+.. container:: snum

+   :ref:`5 <9899_5.1.2.3p5>`

-:ref:`5 <9899_5.1.2.3p5>` The least requirements on a conforming implementation are:
+The least requirements on a conforming implementation are:

 -  At sequence points, volatile objects are stable in the sense that previous accesses are complete and subsequent accesses have not yet occurred.
 -  At program termination, all data written into files shall be identical to the result that execution of the program according to the abstract semantics would have produced.